 I was going to the Middle East.

-For the rest of my life, no matter what may happen to me and where I may go, I will NEVER forget that trip.
+…no matter what may happen to me, or where I may go, I will never forget every detail that trip.

 I’ll never forget stepping off the plane, and seeing desert as far as I could see.